Home / Business / The 3-Month Rule: My Technical Framework for Doing Things That Don’t Scale Variation 537

 In the entrepreneurial landscape, one piece of advice resonates deeply: “Do things that don’t scale,” a sentiment often echoed by Paul Graham.
 Yet, the challenge lies in translating this philosophy into practical, everyday coding practices.
 After eight months of building my AI podcast platform, I have crafted a straightforward framework: every unscalable solution I implement is given a three-month trial period.
 At the end of this timeframe, each solution must either validate its worth and be fully developed or be discarded.

-The startup Reality: Scalability vs. Practicality
+The Startup Reality: Scalability vs. Practicality

 As developers, we are conditioned to prioritize scalable solutions from the get-go.
 We learn about design patterns, microservices, and distributed systems—architecture meant to support millions of users.
 However, such thinking is often more suited to established corporations than to startups.